Dance Courses and Schedule

 ARTD B210 Sacred Activism: Dancing Altars, Radical Moves

-How do practices of embodiment, choreography, artistry, performance, testifying, and witnessing guide us to transformative and liberation action in our lives?
-This course excavates the adornment of beings/bodies and the making of sacred spaces for embodied performance, introspection, and ceremonial dance.
-We will take up the notion of the being/body as an altar and the importance of costume and garb in setting the scene for activism, ritual, and staged offerings.
-The cognitive has gotten us here, what might continuums of believing in the being/body unveil?
-Expect to dance, move, write, discuss, create projects, and engage in a variety of textual and media resources.
+How do practices of embodiment, choreography, artistry, performance, testifying and witnessing guide us to transformative and liberatory action in our lives?
+Centered in this course is adornment culture, intergenerational dances, and embodiment as sacred from a range of global perspectives.
+We will engage altar building through our beings/bodies and with materials, as well as the importance of costume and garb in setting the scene for advocacy, ritual, and staged offerings.
+Expect to dance, move, write, discuss, create projects, and engage in a variety of text-based and media resources.
 We will work individually and collectively for communal learning.
 The content for this course will be steeped in the lives, cultures, and practices of black and brown folks.
 This is a writing and dance attentive course.
-No dance experience necessary, just courage to move.
+No dance experience necessary, just the courage to move.

 Writing Attentive